-If you ever wanted a Christmas tree that would delight both children and adults alike, a Candyland Christmas Tree Theme is perfect for you!
-This is an easy to create holiday theme, and can be done on a budget as well.
-All it requires is some beginning crafting skills, an extra hand from time to time, and a love of all things candy Christmas!
-The photo above was our original inspiration.
-We took that photo of a tree at our local home & garden store.
-Here are the step by step instructions for creating your ideal Candyland themed Christmas tree!
+If you ever wanted a Christmas tree that would delight both children and adults alike, Candyland Christmas decorations are perfect for you!
+This is an “easy to create” holiday theme, and can be done on a budget as well.
+All it requires is some beginning crafting skills, an extra hand from time to time, and a love of all things Candyland Christmas!
+Here are the step by step instructions for creating your ideal Candyland Christmas decorations and tree!

-The first thing you want to consider when creating your candyland themed Christmas is having your tree flocked.
+The first thing you want to consider when creating your Candyland Christmas is having your tree flocked.
 The snow effect adds that fantasy element that just screams scrumptious!
-Spray snow would work as well, and they sell that at discount stores for less than $2.
+Spray snow is easy and convenient, and it’s available from Amazon.
 Ivory snow and water, mixed into a thick paste can also be used as a tried and true “flocking”.

 Use disk shaped Styrofoam to create your lollipop ornaments.
 We have three different kinds of lollipops on our tree.

 Place small candies into a large bowl.
 (We actually found these colored styrofoam balls that looked like candy) Spread the disk with ordinary white glue, then dip into candies and let dry, Repeat on other side.
 You may have to add a little more to fill in bare spots after its dried.
 Insert wooden dowel as lollipop stick.
 Spray lightly with glitter spray, let dry.